If you’ve been diagnosed with vision problems, you’re probably faced with two options: a lifetime of corrective lenses or LASIK eye surgery.

 What You’ll Spend on Corrective Eyeglasses

 The cost of eyeglasses is a bit more tricky to pin down as there’s so much price variation out there.
 If you’re very concerned about how you look to the world, you may want a fairly expensive pair of glasses that make you feel your best.

 It’s not uncommon for people to pay as much as $500 for the “right” pair of eyeglasses.
 If you’re more moderate and less fashionable, $150 or so is a fairly average price folks pay.
 Of course, it really just depends on where you shop.

 If you’re a true cheapskate, you may be able to find glasses online for $30 or less.
 The problem with this is that internet glasses have not been fitted to your face shape.

 You’ll also have to consider that you may need a couple pairs of eyeglasses, depending upon what your visual and fashion needs are!

 What You’ll Spend on Corrective Eye Surgery

 Surgery isn’t cheap and LASIK eye surgery is no exception to this rule!
-Though you can find a doctor to operate on your eyes for less, it appears that somewhere in the $2,500 is the most common price folks pay for eye surgery.
+Though you can find a doctor to operate on your eyes for less, reports say that the average price is about $2,000 per eye.